contao/docs-archive/manual/en/04-Managing-content.md

 Comments must be enabled in the calendar and news archive preferences.

-### Front end modules
+### Front end module

-Front end modules are used to display comments on the website.
+The front end module is used to display comments on the website.
 They can be configured with the "Modules" module in the back end and have to be added to an article or page layout to actually show up on the website.
 The comments extension includes one front end module: